Cosmopolitan localism

 Italian design and social innovation educator and academic Ezio Manzini describes cosmopolitan localism as having the potential to generate a new sense of place.
 With cosmopolitan localism, places are not considered isolated entities, but nodes in short-distance and long-distance networks which globally link local communities in distributed networks of shared exchange, bringing production and consumption closer together.
 The short-distance networks generate and regenerate the local socio-economic fabric and the long-distance networks connect a particular community to the rest of the world.
 This form of cosmolocalism is rooted in an emerging productive model that is based on the concept of the digital commons and the motto "design global, manufacture local" (DGML).

 Cosmopolitan localism is a topic of focus for transition designers who explore design-led societal transition toward more sustainable futures.
+It captures the dynamic of dispersed technology initiatives, which exhibit conceptualisations of living, working and making around the commons.
+Cosmopolitan localism or cosmolocalism has been viewed as a structural framework for organising production by prioritising socio-ecological well-being over corporate profits, over-production and excess consumption.
 Others have argued that cosmolocalism advances alternatives that could potentially undermine dominant capitalist imaginary significations, attitudes and modalities.
 It can lead the way for a transition towards a post-capitalist, commons-centric economy and society where value is collectively created and accessible to all.
 In order for cosmolocalism to become more than a blueprint for a mode of production, the autonomy of local communities and individuals is essential.

+However, this autonomy of communities is not political and can be created within the framework of current legislation and political systems of countries, so that states are not afraid of losing control and power over the country, which will hinder the development of communities in this direction.
+In fact, these communities can be legally registered as a non-profit organizations with the main goal of improving the community and sustainable use of its resources.